 Second thing you need to know is that cell signals are higher in frequency than TV signals, making it less likely that there will be interference.
 Cell antennas are designed to pull in the very narrow frequency ranges that cell phone providers use and they aren’t very good at pulling in any other sorts of signals… that’s by design.
-Every millimeter in a cell phone is precious and there simply isn’t room for anything that doesn’t do what it’s supposed to.
-So what I’m saying here is that while some TV antennas can pick up cell signals, cell antennas can’t pick up TV signals.
+Every millimeter in a cell phone counts.
+When you look at a phone, there simply isn’t room for parts with no function.
+So what I’m saying here is that yes, some TV antennas can pick up cell signals.
+By and large cell antennas can’t pick up TV signals very well at all.

 Finally, you can sleep safely knowing that all these signals are, in truth, extremely weak.
 We’re talking ten-thousandths of a watt here.
-It’s pretty amazing that you can receive them at all, but the science of antennas is pretty advanced after about 150 years.
+It’s pretty amazing that you can receive them at all.
+On the other hand, we have been researching antenna science for about 150 years.
 So, we have a pretty good idea what we are doing.